gdebasis/gdebasis.github.io/_pages/pubs.md

 * **Debasis Ganguly** and Gareth J. F. Jones, A non-parametric topical relevance model, Inf.
 Retr.
 J., volume 21, 2018
 * Saptarshi Ghosh and Kripabandhu Ghosh and **Debasis Ganguly** and Tanmoy Chakraborty and Gareth J. F. Jones and Marie-Francine Moens and Muhammad Imran, Exploitation of Social Media for Emergency Relief and Preparedness: Recent Research and Trends, Inf.
 Syst.
 Frontiers, volume 20, 2018
 * Ayan Bandyopadhyay and **Debasis Ganguly** and Mandar Mitra and Sanjoy Kumar Saha and Gareth J. F. Jones, An Embedding Based IR Model for Disaster Situations, Inf.
 Syst.
 Frontiers, volume 20, 2018
-* Dwaipayan Roy and Mandar Mitra and **Debasis Ganguly**, To Clean or Not to Clean: Document Preprocessing and Reproducibility, J. Data and Information Quality, volume 10, 2018
+* Dwaipayan Roy and Mandar Mitra and **Debasis Ganguly**, To Clean or Not to Clean: Document Preprocessing and Reproducibility, ACM J. Data Inf.
+Qual., volume 10, 2018
 * **Debasis Ganguly**, A Fast Partitional Clustering Algorithm based on Nearest Neighbours Heuristics, Pattern Recognit.
 Lett., volume 112, 2018
 * Saptarshi Ghosh and Kripabandhu Ghosh and **Debasis Ganguly** and Tanmoy Chakraborty and Gareth J. F. Jones and Marie-Francine Moens, Report on the Second Workshop on Exploitation of Social Media for Emergency Relief and Preparedness (SMERP 2018) at the Web Conference (WWW) 2018, SIGIR Forum, volume 52, 2018
 * Saptarshi Ghosh and Kripabandhu Ghosh and **Debasis Ganguly** and Tanmoy Chakraborty and Gareth J. F. Jones and Marie-Francine Moens, ECIR 2017 Workshop on Exploitation of Social Media for Emergency Relief and Preparedness (SMERP 2017), SIGIR Forum, volume 51, 2017